Sugar Land, Texas: Local attractions

-Architectural landmarks

-Lakeview Auditorium, located on the campus of Lakeview Elementary School, is the oldest public building still standing in the area.
-Originally one of eleven buildings that composed the campus of the old Sugar Land Independent School District, the auditorium was a focal point for a vibrant and growing community.
-The stately auditorium still stands today and is a Recorded Texas Historic Landmark, as of 2002.

-In 1912, Imperial Sugar Company built a small building at the corner of Wood Street and Lakeview Drive (then known as Third Street) to serve as a school.
-The original campus consisted of 11 buildings arranged in a semicircle with the large, airy auditorium in the center.
-The buildings were connected by a covered walkway supported by large, white columns.
-There was a circular driveway for buses and automobiles.
-All the buildings were finished in white stucco on the outside and had large windows that allowed fresh air to circulate and cool the buildings.
-The auditorium was a hub of community activity.

 Education

 Higher education

 A branch campus of Wharton County Junior College and a branch campus of University of Houston are both located in Sugar Land.

 Sugar Land is under state law in the service area of Wharton County Junior College, as its extraterritorial jurisdiction.
 Wharton County College is a comprehensive community college offering a wide range of postsecondary educational programs and services including associate degrees, certificates, and continuing-education courses.
 The college prepares students interested in transferring to baccalaureate-granting institutions.

 Primary and secondary education

 Public schools

 All public school systems in Texas are administered by the Texas Education Agency (TEA).
 The Fort Bend Independent School District (FBISD) is the school district that serves almost all of the city of Sugar Land; it formed in 1959 by the consolidation of Missouri City Independent School District and the Sugar Land Independent School District.
 The southwest portion of Sugar Land and some very small areas within its extraterritorial jurisdiction (ETJ) are in the Lamar Consolidated Independent School District (LCISD).

 High schools serving Sugar Land residents in Fort Bend ISD include Clements High School, Dulles High School and Kempner High School, as well as Austin High School and Travis High School north of the city, which both serve students in New Territory, while Lamar Consolidated ISD's Lamar Consolidated High School and George Ranch High School, respectively, serve the River Park and Greatwood master-planned communities in Sugar Land.